crystallabs/crysterm/test-auto/README.md

 ```
 cd crysterm
 git checkout https://github.com/chjj/blessed
+patch -p1 < blessed.patch
 ```

-Then you can use `git diff` to identify differences compared to previous runs, or you can run diffs between Crysterm and Blessed versions.
+Finally, after running both .cr and .js tests, which will each store their outputs in corresponding language-specific files, you can use `git diff` to identify any differences compared to previous runs, or `diff` to compare outputs/differences between the two implementations.